DokPlay/skinport-purchase-api/README.md

    docker compose up -d
    ```

-4. Apply the schema and seed demo data (inserts are idempotent thanks to unique constraints on usernames and product names):
+4. Apply the schema and seed demo data (idempotent thanks to unique constraints on usernames and product names).

    CMD